CECTC/dbpack-doc/en-us/health_status.md

 # Health Status

-> DBPack prodvides `/live` API to check its life status, and `/ready` API to check if it's ready to serve.
+> DBPack provides `/live` API to check its life status, and `/ready` API to check if it's ready to serve.
 When all the `DataSource` can be successfully pinged, `/ready` API response HTTP status code 200.
 DBPack also provides `/status` API to check DBPack status, and `/metrics` API to check DBPack running metrics.

 + `/status` API